-The applicant is responsible for determining if the works have been published online, and generally, the U.S. Copyright Office will accept that determination unless it is implausible or contradicted by information provided in the registration materials or in the Office's records or by information that is known to the registration specialist.
+The applicant is responsible for determining if the works have been published online, and generally, the U.S. Copyright Office will accept that determination unless it is implausible or contradicted by information provided that all the photographs in the group in the registration materials or in the Office's records or by information that is known to the registration specialist.